amaranth-lang/amaranth/docs/platform/quicklogic.rst

 Quicklogic
 ##########

-.. py:module:: amaranth.vendor.quicklogic
+.. currentmodule:: amaranth.vendor

-The :mod:`amaranth.vendor.quicklogic` module provides a base platform to support Quicklogic toolchains.
+The :class:`QuicklogicPlatform` class provides a base platform to support Quicklogic toolchains.

 The Symbiflow toolchain is supported.